Alexisbol/ada-template-website/.ipynb_checkpoints/Beatrice-checkpoint.md

   </ul>
 </div>

 <p>
-Sector performance differs sharply across rate regimes.
-Some sectors outperform significantly in high-rate environments, while others underperform, with statistically meaningful differences.
+Here you want to compare the sign and the magnitude.
+A small bar may be statistically detectable but economically minor.
+A large bar suggests a meaningful regime effect.
+If the sectors that look rate-sensitive in Fig. 3 also show large regime differences here, that gives a coherent story.
 </p>

 <h3>Conclusion</h3>
 <p>
-High interest rates do not uniformly depress equities.
-Instead, they redistribute performance across sectors, confirming the importance of sector-level analysis for understanding monetary policy effects.
+So to respond to your question: high rates do not uniformly depress equities.
+Instead, they are associated with systematic sector rotation, where some sectors do relatively better and others do worse, which is exactly why the sector view is necessary.
 </p>

 </section>

 <!-- ===================== -->
 <!-- PART 6 -->